Majorization requires infinitely many second laws: An infinite family of second laws is needed to characterize majorization

 To conclude, we only need to show that no finite family of second laws of disorder exists if $|\Omega| \geq 3$.
 In order to do so, we will show there exists a subset $S \subseteq \mathbb P_\Omega$ such that $(S,\preceq_S)$ is order isomorphic to an ordered set $(X,\preceq')$ without finite families of second laws.
 That is, we will show that there exists a bijective map $f:S \to X$ such that, for all $p,q \in S$, $p \preceq_S q \iff f(p) \preceq' f(q)$, where $\preceq_S$ is the majorization relation restricted to $S$.
 In particular, we take $(X,\preceq')$ the ordered set defined in \cite[Theorem 2]{hack2022geometrical}, that is, $X \coloneqq \mathbb{R}\setminus\{0\}$ and $\preceq'$ is defined by

 for all $x,y \in X$, where $|x|$ and $sgn(x)$ denote, respectively, the absolute value of $x$ and the sign of $x$, that is, $sgn(x) \coloneqq 1$ if $x> 0$ and $sgn(x) \coloneqq -1$ if $x<0$.
 (A representation of $(X,\preceq')$ can be found in Figure \ref{fig:counterex}.)
-Since the existence of a finite family of second laws of disorder for $|\Omega| \geq 3$ would imply that of a finite family of second laws for $(S,\preceq_S)$ and, hence, one for $(X,\preceq')$ (which does not exist, as shown in the proof of \cite[Theorem 3 $(ii)$]{hack2022geometrical}), we obtain that no finite family of second laws of disorder exists.
+Since the existence of a finite family of second laws of disorder for $|\Omega| \geq 3$ would imply that of a finite family of second laws for $(S,\preceq_S)$ and, hence, one for $(X,\preceq')$ (which does not exist, as shown in the proof of \cite[Theorem 3 $(ii)$]{hack2022geometrical} in the context of strict monotone multi-utilities), we obtain that no finite family of second laws of disorder exists.

 Lastly, we construct $S \subseteq \mathbb P_\Omega$ and show it is order isomorphic to $(X,\preceq')$.
 We fix, for the moment, $|\Omega|=3$ and return to the general case later.
 Fix $\varepsilon, \gamma >0$ such that $\gamma < \varepsilon < \frac{1}{4}$ and take